Got pain in your thigh, butt, or legs?

 Spending 30-45 minutes 2 or 3 times a week helps me with body alignment, strength, lengthening muscles and tendons, and balance.

-Yoga stretches are built with focus on your breath, and teaches you how breathing can actually help you go deeper into your muscles and stretching.
+Yoga stretches are built with a focus on your breath and teaches you how breathing can actually help you go deeper into your muscles and stretching.